-Valley Youth Theatre will notify you via this website under the audition tab (of the show you auditioned for) if you you have received a "called back."
+Valley Youth Theatre will notify you via this website under the audition tab if you you have received a "callback."

 - You will be given a day and time to come back to the theatre.

-- In a group setting you will be asked to read scenes, sing and possibly learn a dance from the show.
+- In a group setting you will be asked to read scenes, sing and possibly learn a dance.